California State University, San Bernardino

-California State University, San Bernardino (Cal State San Bernardino or CSUSB) is a public research university in San Bernardino, California.
+California State University, San Bernardino (Cal State San Bernardino or CSUSB) is a public research university in San Bernardino, California, United States.
 Founded in 1965, it is part of the California State University system.
 The main campus sits on 441 acre in the University District of San Bernardino, with a branch campus of 40 acre in Palm Desert, California, opened in 1986.
 Cal State San Bernardino's fall 2020 enrollment was 19,404.
-In fall 2018, it had 310 full-time faculty, of which 220 (71 percent) were on the tenure track.
+In fall 2019, it had 505 full-time faculty, of which 385 (76 percent) were on the tenure track.

 The university is classified among "R2: Doctoral Universities – High research activity", offering bachelor's degrees in 123 programs, master's degrees in 61 programs, two Doctor of Education (Ed.D.) programs (Community College specialization and K–12 specialization), and 23 teaching credentials.

 CSUSB's sports teams are known as the Coyotes and play in the California Collegiate Athletic Association in the Division II of the National Collegiate Athletic Association.
 The nickname was inspired by the coyotes that inhabit the area around the campus, which lies in the foothills of the San Bernardino Mountains.
 The CSUSB women's volleyball team has won thirteen CCAA titles, eight West Region titles and a national title.
 The men's soccer team went to the NCAA Division II national semi-finals, capturing the university's first California Collegiate Athletic Association title.
 The university is a Hispanic-serving institution.